 Students placed on probation are expected to attend all classes and must achieve the specified minimum cumulative GPA requirement after completing 12 credit hours.
 It is the student's responsibility to adhere to probationary restrictions.
-A student who fails to meet the probationary restrictions placed upon him or her is eligible for immediate suspension or dismissal.
+A student who fails to meet the probationary restrictions placed upon him or her is eligible for probation continuation with advisor permission for one additional semester, immediate suspension or dismissal.
 Students should be aware that academic probation and loss of financial aid eligibility are separate and distinct issues.